Co-Curricular Club Expo

 Leader: Ms Joyce

-Games in Terms 2 and Term 3 on a Wednesdays from 3:30pm onwards at various turfs/fields in and around Christchurch
+When: Trials at the end of Term 1 on the Rangi field.
+Games in Terms 2 & 3 on a Wednesdays from 3:30pm onwards at various turfs/fields in and around Christchurch.

-Where: Rangi Ruru for trainings and games are at various turfs/fields in and around Christchurch
+Where: Rangi Ruru for trainings and games are at various turfs/fields in and around Christchurch.

-Open Trial for 1st XI (all year levels): Wednesday 3rd May, 3-4.30pm on the Rangi Ruru field.
+Open Trial for 1st XI (11-13): Thursday, 11 April 3:30pm-5:00pm on the Rangi Ruru field.

 Leader: Mrs Brooks